History & Overview Annual Report President's Pages Center News Community Affairs

 • To treat arthritis and osteoarthritis

-A few studies show that application of DMSO to the skin reduces pain and inflammation in humans; however, more studies are needed to determine the optimal dose to be used.
+A few studies show that application of DMSO to the skin reduces pain and inflammation in humans; however, more studies are needed to determine the optimal dose.

 • To treat interstitial cystitis (inflammation and pain of the bladder of unknown origin)

-DMSO is an accepted treatment for interstitial cystitis; however, a recent review of clinical studies found no evidence to support this use.
+Intravesical DMSO is an accepted treatment for interstitial cystitis; however, more studies are needed to establish this use.

 Dimethylsulfoxide (DMSO) is a widely used chemical solvent because of its high polarity.
-It is used in the laboratories as a cryopreservative.
+It is also employed as a cryopreservative (15) (16).
 DMSO is readily absorbed by the skin and has been studied as a vehicle for topical drugs.
-DMSO is thought to have analgesic and anti-inflammatory properties and has been used topically to relieve pain and to treat arthritis.
-Small scale studies conducted in the early 1980s suggested that DMSO may help to relieve peripheral neuropathy (1) and post-thoracotomy pain (2).
-A systematic review of DMSO for osteoarthritis reported a lack of definitive evidence to support this use (3) and a recent meta analysis and systematic review of limited data concluded that DMSO offers no benefits over placebo (4) (5).
+It is thought to have analgesic and anti-inflammatory properties, and has been used topically to relieve pain and to treat arthritis.

-DMSO has been used to prevent or treat extravasations of chemotherapeutic agents (6) (7).
-It may also slow down the progression of cancer cells; however, data are inconsistent (2) (8).
+In oncology settings, DMSO has been used to prevent and manage extravasations of chemotherapeutic agents (6) (7).
+It may also slow down the progression of cancer cells, but data are inconsistent (2) (8).

 • Cancer treatment